Make changes to licensed premises

 If you don’t attach all relevant documents, your application will be returned.

-If your application is complete, the Liquor Commission will assess it and tell you if you need to advertise your application.
+If your application is complete, Licensing NT will assess it and tell you if you need to advertise your application.

 This involves displaying a notice outside your venue.
 It may also involve publishing a notice in a newspaper.